 Posting Inappropriate Content

-A lot of the legal hot water parents find themselves in because of their kids is because children’s and teenagers’ frontal lobes are not fully developed.
-As a result, they are not as advanced at decision-making and impulse control.
-Further, they are less likely to understand the consequences of their actions.
+A lot of the legal hot water parents find themselves in is because their children’s and teenagers’ frontal lobes are not fully developed.
+As a result, they are not as advanced in decision-making and impulse control.
+They are also less likely to understand the consequences of their actions.

 This combination can be toxic in an online environment.
 Examples of actions a kid or teen may take can include posting defamatory statements or explicit material, which can ultimately lead to legal action.